skdsusit/starter-hugo-research-group/content/authors/姚博维/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 硕士生
+- Master Student
 ---
+## Biography

-My research interests are ultrasound communication and physiological signal processing.
+**Yaobowei** is a graduate student of computer science at the SUSIT in shanghaitech university.
+His research interests are ultrasound communication and physiological signal processing.